Disaster prevention and resilient communities

 The challenge of recurrent disasters big and small put Bangladesh on the path of reform and brought about a nationally tailored architecture for disaster coordination that involves the government, the UN system, and national and international non-government agencies and humanitarian actors.
 Building on the lessons in the past, the reform has been guided by a set of best practice principles emerged from global humanitarian reform began in 2006 for a united cause of improving humanitarian action to serve the people in disaster vulnerable countries.

-A decades-long, trusted and dependable partnership between UNDP and the government on disaster management laid foundation for a robust UN System response, under the UN RC’s leadership, to systematically review Bangladesh’s humanitarian coordination in the context of internationally adopted best practice systems and principles.
-Clearly, past efforts from government and development partners including UK, EU, AusAID, Norway, Switzerland, Sweden and other UN agencies such as WFP and UNICEF, the nation had improved institutional capacity in disaster risk reduction and preparedness.
+A decades-long, trusted and dependable partnership between UNDP and the government on disaster management laid foundation for a robust UN System response, under the UN Resident Coodinator’s leadership, to systematically review Bangladesh’s humanitarian coordination in the context of internationally adopted best practice systems and principles.
+Clearly, past efforts from government and development partners including United Kingdom, European Union, AusAID, Norway, Switzerland, Sweden and other UN agencies such as World Food Programme and UNICEF, the nation had improved institutional capacity in disaster risk reduction and preparedness.
 Improvement was however needed in the coordination of the humanitarian response and recovery.

 Building peace in the Chittagong Hill Tracts